Easy Sourdough Pumpkin Bread

 • Add dry ingredients to batter.
 Gradually add the dry ingredients to the pumpkin-sugar mixture, mixing on low until just combined.

 • Add starter.
-Stir in the sourdough starter by hand, ensuring everything is well incorporated.
+Stir in the sourdough starter by hand, making sure everything is well incorporated.

 • Bake.
 Pour the batter evenly into the prepared loaf pans, smoothing the top.
 Bake in the preheated oven for 50-60 minutes, or until a toothpick inserted into the center comes out clean.